Boletus edulis: Culinary uses

-The flavour has been described as nutty and slightly meaty, with a smooth, creamy texture, and a distinctive aroma reminiscent of sourdough.
-Young, small porcini are most appreciated by gourmets, as the large ones often harbour maggots (insect larvae), and become slimy, soft and less tasty with age.
-Fruit bodies are collected by holding the stipe near the base and twisting gently.
+The flavour of porcini has been described as nutty and slightly meaty, with a smooth, creamy texture, and a distinctive aroma reminiscent of sourdough.
+Young, small porcini are most appreciated, as the large ones often harbour maggots (insect larvae), and become slimy, soft and less tasty with age.
+The fruit bodies are collected by holding the stipe near the base and twisting gently.
 Cutting the stipe with a knife may risk the part left behind rotting and the mycelium being destroyed.
 Peeling and washing are not recommended.
 The fruit bodies are highly perishable, due largely to the high water content (around 90%), the high level of enzyme activity, and the presence of a flora of microorganisms.
 Caution should be exercised when collecting specimens from potentially polluted or contaminated sites, as several studies have shown that the fruit bodies can bioaccumulate toxic heavy metals like mercury, cadmium, caesium and polonium.
 Bioaccumulated metals or radioactive fission decay products are like chemical signatures: chemical and radiochemical analysis can be used to identify the origin of imported specimens, and for long-term radioecological monitoring of polluted areas.

 Porcini are sold fresh in markets in summer and autumn in Europe and Russia, and dried or canned at other times of the year, and distributed worldwide to countries where they are not otherwise found.
 They are eaten and enjoyed raw, sautéed with butter, ground into pasta, in soups, and in many other dishes.
 In France, they are used in recipes such as cèpes à la Bordelaise, cèpe frits and cèpe aux tomates.
 Porcini risotto is a traditional Italian autumn dish.
 Porcini are a feature of many cuisines, including Provençal, and Viennese.
-They are used in soups and consumed blanched in salads in Thailand.
-Porcini can also be frozen—either raw or first cooked in butter.
-The colour, aroma, and taste of frozen porcini deteriorate noticeably if frozen longer than four months.
-Blanching or soaking and blanching as a processing step before freezing can extend the freezer life up to 12 months.
-They are also one of the few mushroom species pickled and sold commercially.
+In Thailand they are used in soups and consumed blanched in salads.
+Porcini can also be frozen, either while raw or after cooking in butter.
+The colour, aroma, and taste of porcini deteriorate noticeably after being frozen for four months.
+Blanching (or soaking and blanching) as a processing step before freezing can extend the freezer life to 12 months.
+They are also one of the few species sold commercially as pickled mushrooms.